General Information About the Born Power Index

 which the context applies to.

-the projected spread between two teams.
+the projected relative strength of two teams.
 This is not stored in the

 database, but it is calculated when requested.